 Cocofulu

 Cafe Cocofulu is another popular cafe housed in an old, charming building.
 The first floor features a kitchen and a showcase of delicious cakes, while the second floor offers a cozy seating area with a relaxed atmosphere.
 Some seats even provide a view of the lush greenery of the nearby Kyu-Furukawa Gardens.
-The cafe has gained popularity and affection among customers for its Western-style sandwiches and cakes, making it a perfect example of where East meets West in a delightful blend.
+In recent years, the cafe has gained popularity and affection among customers for its Western-style sandwiches and cakes, making it a perfect example of where East meets West in a delightful blend.

 Address: 1-27-34 Nishigahara